 Although to some the new Tissot Heritage Navigator 160th Anniversary (refs.
-T078.641.16.037.00 & T078.641.16.057.00) automatic watch may look suspiciously similar to the gorgeous Jaeger-LeCoultre Memovox International model that was released more than three years ago, the source of their inspiration lays in a radically different place and time.
+T078.641.16.037.00 & T078.641.16.057.00) collection may look suspiciously similar to the gorgeous Jaeger-LeCoultre Memovox International model that was released more than three years ago, the source of their inspiration lays in a radically different place and time.
 This elegant traveler’s companion is almost an exact reproduction of the model that the Swiss watchmaker introduced sixty years ago for its centennial anniversary.

 While I can’t post a photo of the original for copyright reasons, you will have no problems finding a bunch of images on Bing.com (the guys seem to have developed a very efficient image search algorithm) using “vintage Tissot world time navigator” keywords.
 Comparing the original with this Heritage 160th Anniversary, I see that the “re-issue” (it is not really a re-issue, since there are a lot of differences between the two) offers basically the same dial layout and shape of the case with only minor variations here and there.